meowwtama/tp/docs/UserGuide.md

 * Library Manager has added book `BOOKTITLE`.

 Examples:
-* `addbook b/I Love CS2103T CS2101` will add a book titled "I Love CS2103T CS2101" into the library.
-* `addbook b/The Hero with a Thousand Faces` will add a book titled "The Hero with a Thousand Face" into the library.
+* `addbook b/The Hero with a Thousand Faces` will add a book titled "The Hero with a Thousand Faces" into the library.
   ![result for 'addbook b/The Hero with a Thousand Faces'](images/AddBookUserguide.png)

 ### Delete a book from Library : `delbook`